AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

     print(f'{i} received an orange, {oranges} oranges remaining')
 ```

-This code instructs to subtract 1 piece of orange and print the statment of remaining oranges after a certain kid received a fruit.
+This code subtracts the amount of oranges by 1 and prints the name and amount of oranges remained.
+Now execute the following loop in the Python Shell by **double** clicking the Enter button.
 The expected result is shown below.

 ![bad_dog](/img/img5.png)